Search our site

 Read our Africa blog here

 - Typhoid Fever

-Yellow Fever Yellow Fever Certificate is required for entry into South Africa if travelling from a Yellow Fever infected area.
-This includes passengers travelling back from Zambia and those transiting through an infected area.
+Yellow Fever Yellow Fever Certificate is required for entry into Kenya if travelling from a Yellow Fever infected area.
+This includes passengers transiting through an infected area.

-Your passport needs to be valid for no less than 30 days after expiry of the intended stay and South Africa is enforcing a 'blank page, condition of entry' policy.
-Hence you are advised to have at least 3 blank pages in your passport when presenting your passport to the immigration officers.
+Your passport needs to be valid for at least 6 months at the time of travel and Kenya is now strictly enforcing a 'blank page, condition of entry' policy.
+Hence you are advised to have at least 2 blank pages in your passport on arrival in Kenya.
 Failure to meet this requirement could result in your entry being refused.

-South Africa uses 230V electricity and goes through phrases of load shedding.
-Plugs and sockets vary, but are usually the South African three-round-pin or the European two-round-pin types.
-The South Africa time zone is GMT+2, meaning that during the summer time period in Europe, South Africa is 2 hours ahead of the UK and 1 hour ahead of most other Western European countries.
+The Kenyan time zone is GMT+3, meaning that during the summer time period in Europe, Kenya is 2 hours ahead of the UK and 1 hour ahead of most other Western European countries.

 For more general health & travel advice, packing tips and travel insurance, please check our Travel Planning section.